the-full-stack/website/docs/course/2022/index.md

 We consider ethical concerns around buiding technlogy, building with machine learning, and building artificial intelligence.
 *Published October 3, 2022.*

+## Teaching Assistants

+This course was only possible with the support of our amazing TAs (in alphabetical order):

+- [Andrew Mendez](https://twitter.com/AndrewMendez19) is a Deep Learning Solutions Engineer at DeterminedAI, working on computer vision and NLP solutions for defense and autonomous vehicle companies.
+Previously Andrew worked as an ML Engineer at Clarifai and CACI.
+- [Daniel Hen](https://www.linkedin.com/in/daniel-hen/) is a Senior Data Scientist at Digital Turbine, working on Ad Tech and mobile solutions, as well as Big Data problems.
+Working with Spark, ML algorithms such as XGBoost, Computer Vision, and constantly learning new technology.
+- [James Le](https://twitter.com/le_james94) runs Data Relations and Partnerships at Superb AI, a data management platform for computer vision use cases.
+Outside work, he writes data-centric blog posts, hosts a data-focused podcast, and organizes in-person events for the data community.
+- [Saurabh Bipin Chandra](https://www.linkedin.com/in/srbhchandra/) is a Senior ML Scientist at Turnitin.
+- [Sayak Paul](https://sayak.dev) is as a Machine Learning Engineer at Carted on NLP and representation learning from HTML webpages.
+Besides work, he contributes to various open-source projects.
+- [Vishnu Rachakonda](https://www.linkedin.com/in/vrachakonda/) is a Data Scientist at firsthand.

 [lab0]: lab-0-overview/index.md
 [lec1]: lecture-1-course-vision-and-when-to-use-ml/index.md